hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/matchmaking/4-matchmake-logic.md

 ﻿---
 title: "Matchmake Logic"
-metaTitle: "Utilizing our Api calls | Hasura GraphQL Tutorial"
+metaTitle: "Utilizing our Api calls | GraphQL Unity Hasura Tutorial"
 metaDescription: "With the use of the functions in GameData, we shall implement Matchmaking logic"
 ---